Phonics - An Overview

-Phonemic awareness is the ability to hear, identify, and manipulate individual sounds, called phonemes, in spoken words.
+Phonemic awareness: the ability to hear, identify, and manipulate individual sounds—called phonemes—in spoken words

-Print concepts is the understanding that what we say can be represented in print.
-And, that in print, letters make up words and words make up phrases and sentences that collectively represent meaning.
+Print concepts: the understanding that what we say can be represented in print.
+And that in print, letters make up words and words make up phrases and sentences that collectively represent meaning

-Alphabetic knowledge is the ability to identify each specific letter, know the difference between them, and begin to write them.
+Alphabetic knowledge: the ability to identify each specific letter, know the difference between them, and begin to write them

-- The pattern layer, where students examine consonant-vowel patterns
+The pattern layer, where children examine consonant-vowel patterns

-- The meaning and morphological layer, where students learn new vocabulary and make generalizations about the meaning structures of affixes, which are beginnings, prefixes, and endings, suffixes, on words
+The meaning and morphological layer, where children learn new vocabulary and make generalizations about the meaning structures of affixes, prefixes, and suffixes on words

 Consonant and Vowel Letter Combinations